ob1techno/valvs/README.md

 - Plate; this adjusts the plate resistance between 8.2k and 28.2k, which affects the overall gain of the VCA
 - CV Init; this adjusts the initial gain voltage, which can be trimmed to ensure the VCA closes completely
-- Clean; adjusts the amount of distortion for the "Clean" mode
+- Clean; adjusts the amount of distortion for the "Clean" mode ("Clean" is a relative term in this case)
 - Dist; adjusts the amount of distortion for the "Dirty" mode

 It's _fairly_ important to get the CV Init trimmed correctly to avoid any audible bleed, but other than that, it's down to taste.
 You shoud be aware that with additional gain/distortion, there will be inevitable additional noise, so experiment to find the sweet spots.